We Don’t Use Slack

 Slack is the Borg cube of productivity software.

-Fundamentally, the product is built on the belief that most productivity problems can be solved by reducing communication to a series of identically formatted channels (“Teams” in Slack parlance), and populating those channels with the ongoing thoughts of its human population and their subservient machines.
+Fundamentally, the product is built on the belief that most productivity problems can be solved by reducing communication to a series of identically formatted channels, and populating those channels with the ongoing thoughts of its human population and their subservient machines.
 The dreams of man and software fused into a single stream of consciousness; a cyborg hallucination.

 From this primordial ooze we are expected to forge productive workflows.